-What are bacterial toxins , endotoxin , exotoxins :
+What is bacterial toxins , endotoxin , exotoxins :

 In simple words bacterial toxins are classified in to two categories.